ArchipelagoMW/Archipelago/worlds/sm64ex/docs/setup_en.md

 ## Installation and Game Start Procedures

-### Installation via SM64AP-Launcher (For Windows)
+### Installation via SM64AP-Launcher

+*Windows Preparations*

 First, install [MSYS](https://www.msys2.org/) as described on the page.
 DO NOT INSTALL INTO A FOLDER PATH WITH SPACES.
 It is extremely encouraged to use the default install directory!
+Then continue to `Using the Launcher`

+*Linux Preparations*

+You will need to install some dependencies before using the launcher.
+The launcher itself needs `Qt6`, and building the game requires `sdl2 glew cmake python make` (If you install `jsoncpp` as well, it will be linked dynamically).
-Then follow the steps below
+Then continue to `Using the Launcher`

+*Using the Launcher*

 1. Go to the page linked for SM64AP-Launcher, and press on the topmost entry
-2. Scroll down, and download the zip file
+2. Scroll down, and download the zip file for your OS.
 3. Unpack the zip file in an empty folder
 4. Run the Launcher.
-On first start, press `Check Requirements`, which will guide you through the rest of the needed steps dependencies.
+On first start, press `Check Requirements`, which will guide you through the rest of the needed steps.
-    - If you did not use the default install directory for MSYS, close this window, check `Show advanced options` and reopen using `Re-check Requirements`.
+    - Windows: If you did not use the default install directory for MSYS, close this window, check `Show advanced options` and reopen using `Re-check Requirements`.
 You can then set the path manually.
 5. When finished, use `Compile default SM64AP build` to continue
-    - Advanced user can use `Show advanced options` to build with custom makeflags (BETTERCAMERA, NODRAWINGDISTANCE, ...), different repos and branches, and game patches such as 60FPS, Enhanced Moveset and others.
+    - Advanced user can use `Show advanced options` to build with custom makeflags (`BETTERCAMERA`, `NODRAWINGDISTANCE`, ...), different repos and branches, and game patches such as 60FPS, Enhanced Moveset and others.
 6. Press `Download Files` to prepare the build, afterwards `Create Build`.
 7. SM64EX will now be compiled.
 This can take a while.